gitlabhq/gitlab-runner/docs/install/index.md

 as a single binary and has no language-specific requirements.

 After you install GitLab Runner, you must [create and register runners](../register/index.md) with your GitLab instance.
-This instance can be self-managed, or you can use GitLab.com.
+The GitLab instance can be self-managed or you can use GitLab.com.
 You can also follow the tutorial,
 [Create, register, and run your own project runner](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/).